Part 61 vs Part 141: What’s the Difference?

 • Cost – Compare different schools, ask about hidden fees, and see whether the school offers training packages.

 Whichever type of school you choose, you should consider enrolling in a quality online ground school.
-Pilotinstitute.com, for example, gives you lifetime access to instructors, videos, and resources at a fraction of the cost of a regular ground school.
+Online ground schools can give you access to instructors, videos, and resources at a fraction of the cost of a regular ground school.

-Your choice of pilot school and instructor determine the quality of your flight training.
+Your choice of pilot school and instructor determines the quality of your flight training.
 Choose wisely.

 There is a possibility that you might start your training at one flight school and later transfer to another.
-In this case, be aware of the difficulty to transfer to and from a Part 141 school.
+In this case, be aware of the difficulty of transferring to and from a Part 141 school.

 The FAA only allows Part 141 schools to give up to 25% credit (aka flight hours) to students coming from Part 61 schools.
 The FAA also only allows up to 50% credit to be transferred between Part 141 school.